 Feminist Leadership With Meghan Corneal

 I’m super excited to be talking to you.
 I am looking forward to this conversation because I think it’s one that is important.
-A lot of people want to discuss how to be a feminist leader and all that stuff, but sometimes it’s hard to know exactly what that looks like.
-Before we jump in if you could tell us a little bit about yourself, how did you find yourself in the feminist space, and then what are you doing?
+A lot of people want to discuss how to be a feminist leader, but sometimes it’s hard to know exactly what that looks like.
+Before we jump in, if you could tell us a little bit about yourself, how did you find yourself in the feminist space, and then what are you doing?

 I’ve always been more of a go against the grain type, a rebellious female from childhood.
 That’s ingrained in me.
 After going through school, I found myself in the humanitarian sector where I spent a good chunk of my career.
-Through that been exposed to how women are treated in different cultures and the power dynamics of gender and around marginalized communities.
+Through that, I have been exposed to how women are treated in different cultures and the power dynamics around gender and marginalized communities.
 It’s interesting because feminism can be a charged word for a lot of people because it brings up this idea of man-hating.

 There’s this evolution of the terminology of that and we’re going through this reclamation of the term and embodying something different.
 The reason I bring that up is because of my experiences from a broader lens.
-I believe that feminism doesn’t involve just women’s issues, but also is around more of bringing the inclusion lens.
+I believe that feminism doesn’t involve just women’s issues, but is also about bringing the inclusion lens.

-We work with organizations on looking at dismantling some of the power dynamics with them and bringing a greater lens of inclusion and also working on gender and inclusion from different lenses, including gender disability inclusion, and such.
-Also, my work includes feminine leadership working at more of the creative disruption space.
+We work with organizations to dismantle some of the power dynamics within and bringing a greater lens of inclusion and also working on gender and inclusion from different lenses, including gender disability inclusion.
+Also, my work includes feminine leadership and working with more of the creative disruption space.

-Working with not through a particular sector, but all women or people who identify as women to look at feminine leadership and how we reclaim that narrative.
-Using things like storytelling and more collective spaces like fostering community around this idea of reshaping, I use the word feminine leadership but it is essentially interchangeable with something that’s leadership.
+Working not through a particular sector, but all women or people who identify as women, to look at feminine leadership and how we reclaim that narrative.
+Using things like storytelling and more collective spaces like fostering community around this idea of reshaping.
+I use the word feminine leadership but it is essentially interchangeable with feminist leadership.

 Feminine leadership is all about the collective.
 Click To Tweet

 One place I like to start with that is that we need to embrace this notion that it’s evolving.
 It’s fluid in the sense that it needs to be adaptive too.
 There are a lot of terms for it, but it’s an interesting place in history where there’s this opportunity to reweave our social fabric.
 If as a society, we step forward into that space, as a majority, there are many people who have been working hard at the grassroots level for decades on these issues.
-I’m talking about the majority stepping forward into embracing this of changing the narrative.
+I’m talking about the majority stepping forward into embracing a change in the narrative.

-That point of being adaptive and living from our value systems, our principles, and leading from that instead of it looking.
+That point of being adaptive and living from our value systems, our principles, and leading from that instead.
 One thing that we often say in the consulting collective is it’s not about what we’re doing, it’s about how we’re doing it.
-How matters and too often the patriarchal narrative of leadership is around the what.
+“How” matters and too often the patriarchal narrative of leadership is around the “what”.
 It’s more driven from places of ego than it is driven from where these value systems and these principles that are inclusive.

 They’re about bringing everybody in and not just about the individual self.
 That’s another aspect of feminine leadership.
 It’s about the collective.
 Often, I’ll use interchangeably feminine leadership and collective leadership because an important aspect of embodying feminine leadership is that it is about the collective.